 Challenge: In a talent-friendly market, CXOs may be approached with opportunities outside of their sector experience.
 Deciding whether to make the leap and learn a new industry can be daunting.

-Solution: Take inventory of your transferable skills, focus on what you can gain from switching industries, and expand your horizons to learn valuable lessons across businesses.
+Solution: Assess and leverage your transferable skills, focus on what you can gain from switching industries, and expand your horizons to learn valuable lessons across businesses and sectors.

 Participating Executives: